arielf/clean-push/FAQ.md

 ```

 At its core this `config` file gives symbolic names to different
-copies of the current repository.
+instances (copies) of the current repository.

 - The name *"origin"* refers to the remote `github` host and URL.
 - The name *"main"* refers to the main branch, which has a copy on the